vaioco/vaioco.github.io/_posts/ART/2016-01-25-art-part-iii-arthook-framework.markdown

 3. it works on real-world devices as well
 4. it works on Marshmallow

-The first permits to analyze also applications which uses tampering protection.
-This kind of protections allows an application to discover if it was tampered by an attacker, modify the classes.dex by inserting bytecode will be defeated by that protections.
+Target application's code is unmodified allowing to analyze applications which uses integrity checking without needing of a manual reverse-engineering effort to disable integrity checks.
 Moreover, you don't need to modify the Android framework or recompiling AOSP from source.
 Finally you are able to implement the analysis system on real-world devices as well.

-ARTHook is based on library injection and hooking virtual methods by vtable tampering.

-All the things you need are:

-* "patch" method implementation
+This feature is realy useful, expecially when dealing with malware.
+As the techniques for Android malware detection are progressing, malware also fights back through deploying advanced code encryption and emulation detection techniques.
+Malware can employ various anti-analysis techniques for emulator or VM evasion.
+(XXX ref)

+The ARTHook furter supports loading "patch" code (code which override target method) from DEX file.
+This enable the "patch" code to be written in Java and thus semplifies interacting with the target application and the Android framework (Context, etc...).

-* root privilege on the target device
+ARTHook uses [ADBI]() from Collin Mulliner and requires the root privilege on the device.

 ## How does ARTHook works? ##